 TO BE PUBLISHED March 2020

-It will be an opportunity for key stakeholders and policymakers to discuss priorities as the new parliament begins its work - and with heightened public and political focus on this area of policy.
+This conference will be an opportunity for key stakeholders and policymakers to discuss priorities for the new government - with heightened public and political focus on this area of policy.

 We also expect attendees to consider wider related issues, including prevention strategies and support for those affected by hate crime.